sotamatsuoca/cloud-ops/README.md

-# Master Schedule — DevOps & CloudOps Roadmap
+# Master Schedule - DevOps & CloudOps Roadmap

 ## Overview
-This repository contains a comprehensive roadmap for learning and executing **DevOps and CloudOps projects**, along with production-ready **Terraform infrastructure code** for cloud platforms.
-The goal is to prepare for **Big Tech–ready DevOps / Cloud Engineer roles**.
+This repository contains a comprehensive roadmap for learning and executing DevOps and CloudOps projects, along with production-ready Terraform infrastructure code for cloud platforms.
+The goal is to prepare for DevOps / Cloud Engineer roles.

 ### Purpose
 - Demonstrate production-minded cloud engineering skills